Noxagonal/Vulkan2DRenderer/README.md

 #### Using the build tool

 Navigate to the `Vulkan2DRenderer` folder and simply run `Build.bat` on Windows or `Build.py` on Linux.
-To get started quickly, you can select the quick build option, this will generate the project files in `build/Release` and `build/Debug` folders and compiles the project, on windows it's also installed into a ready-to-use folder.
+To get started quickly, you can select the quick build option, this will generate the project files in `tool_build/Release` and `tool_build/Debug` folders and compiles the project, on windows this library is also installed into a folder.

-Creating project files and compiling the sources manually is of course possible via CMake if you prefer.
-However you should note that the included build tool generates a `build/Release` and `build/Debug` folders so you should avoid those paths.
+Please note that the included build tool generates a `tool_build` folder and is reserved for the built tool itself.

 ##### Windows specifics

 On Windows installing will create an `install` folder which will contain everything you need to use this library on your project.
 You will have to manually link it to your project and move the `VK2D.dll` and `VK2D_d.dll` file somewhere where your executable can see it, usually to your project's working directory.
+The `VK2D.dll` is the release version and the `VK2D_d.dll` is the debug version of this library.

 ##### Linux specifics